Souhardya/ChimeraLdr/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Chimera loader previously Strator can serve as either a windows based malware / implant base or a 3rd party software updater module depends on how the user leverages it and modifies it
+Chimera loader previously Strator currently serving as a vk.com loader has the potential to serve as either a windows based malware / implant base or a 3rd party software updater module depends on how the user leverages it and modifies it

 Features:

+* VK.com C&C
 * HTTP / HTTPS  based stealthy communication
 * Persistence
 * Highly modular